stevennguyen/framework/doc/build_guide/readme.md

 21. [Install switches and keycaps](#step21)

 ## Assembly

+Note: Please take care to make sure pins are straight (especially on the microcontroller and USB C connector) and that components are soldered flush and evenly on the board.

 ### Step 1: Depanelize plates and PCB <a name="step1"></a>
 ![](images/step1.jpg)
 Snap off the individual panels by hand.
 You'll want to use pliers to break off the little tabs, then sand/file them flush with the panel/PCB.